 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

-As we said, admission to Baylor is very competitive.
 Even if Baylor is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.

 OK, so you’ve decided to apply.
 We took a look at Baylor’s admissions requirements to help you get everything in order.

 - Fill out either the Common Application, the Baylor Online Application or the ApplyTexas Application

 - Submit an ACT score or SAT score

 - RECOMMENDED – submit a Resume, two Recommendation Letters, and a Short Answer Response

 Here are the deadlines that you should be aware of: